 Equipment necessary for the quinoa depends on how you decide to make it.
-If making it in the Instant Pot, a list of equipment is included in that post.
-For the tzatziki, a list of equipment is included in that post.
+If making it in the Instant Pot, a list of equipment is included in this post.
+For the low FODMAP tzatziki, a list of equipment is included in this post.

-For this chicken shawarma recipe, I use 2 pounds of boneless, skinless chicken thighs.
+For this low FODMAP grilled chicken shawarma recipe, I use 2 pounds of boneless, skinless chicken thighs.
 I find these offer the best flavor for the shawarma.

 I start the recipe by marinating the chicken thighs the night before cooking so that they can marinate overnight.
 First, I place them in a large Ziplock bag.
-Then, in a measuring cup or small bowl, I whisk together the marinade ingredients, which include:
+Then, in a measuring cup or small bowl, I whisk together the low FODMAP chicken shawarma marinade ingredients, which include:

 - Extra virgin olive oil

 - Garlic-infused olive oil

 - Lemon juice, freshly squeezed